 Item Description Master bus mode Choose either Stereo for a standard audio project or 5.1 Surround for a surround project.
 Number of additional stereo busses Enter the number of stereo busses that you want in your project.
 You may add up to 26 busses.
-The busses appear in the Mixer window.
-For more information, see Using busses on page 139.
+The busses appear in the Mixing Console window.
+For more information, see Using audio bus channel strips on page 164 .
 Sample rate Choose a sample rate from the drop-down list or enter your own rate.
 The sample rate range is 2,000 Hz to 192,000 Hz.
 Higher sample rates result in better quality sound, but also mean larger audio files.
 Bit depth Choose a bit depth from the drop-down list.
 A higher bit depth results in better quality sound, but also means larger audio files.
 Enable low-pass filter on LFE Select this check box to limit the audio sent to the LFE channel in a 5.1 surround project.
-For more information, see Working with 5.1 Surround on page 211.
+For more information, see Working with 5.1 Surround on page 235 .

 Item Description Cutoff frequency for low-pass filter Enter a low-pass cutoff frequency value for 5.1 surround projects.
 Audio sent to the LFE channel is limited to frequencies lower than the value you enter.
 Applying a low-pass filter approximates the bass-management system in a 5.1 decoder and ensures that you're sending only low-frequency audio to the LFE channel.
 Available only in ACID.
 Low-pass filter quality Choose a setting from the drop-down list to determine the sharpness of the low-pass filter's rolloff curve.
 Best produces the sharpest curve.
 Available only in ACID.
+Recorded files folder This box displays the path to the folder that will be used when you record new audio or MIDI tracks.
+Choose <Project> to save recorded files in the same folder as your ACID project file, or click the Browse button to choose a different folder.
+The recorded files folder from the Folder tab of the Preferences dialog is used by default unless you choose a project-specific location.
+If you select the Start all new projects with these settings check box, the setting on the Folder tab of the Preferences dialog will be updated to use the folder specified in the Project Properties dialog.
 Start all new projects with these settings Select this check box if your project requirements do not change or you want consistent settings for future projects.